colinleach/r_concepts/concepts/randomness/introduction.md

 # Introduction

-There are many options and these are a few common ones.
+There are many options for generating random values, and these are a few common ones.

 ## Discrete values with `sample`